analogdevicesinc/MaximAI_Documentation/README.md

 1. This repo (“Documentation”)

-2. The software development kit (SDK), which contains peripheral drivers and example programs ready to run on the Evaluation Kit:
+2. The microcontroller software development kit (MSDK), which contains peripheral drivers and example programs ready to run on the Evaluation Kit:
-   [MAX78000_SDK](https://github.com/MaximIntegratedAI/MAX78000_SDK) (includes support for both MAX78000 and MAX78002).
+   [Analog Devices MSDK](https://github.com/Analog-Devices-MSDK/msdk) (includes support for both MAX78000 and MAX78002).
 See [here](https://www.maximintegrated.com/en/design/technical-documents/userguides-and-manuals/7/7219.html) for the most recent SDK Installation Guide.

 3. The training repo, which is used for deep learning model development and training:
    [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training)